František Kloz: Club career

 Kloz played most of his career for SK Kladno and became its manager in 1942-43.
 He scored 175 goals in 192 matches in the Czechoslovak First League (172 for Kladno, 3 for Slavia), making him the third highest scorer in the competition's history.
 He was twice the top goalscorer of the league, the first time in the 1929-30 season with 15 and the second in the 1936-37 season with 28 goals.

 International career

 He played for Czechoslovakia national team, from 1929 to 1937 - scoring six goals in 10 matches.
 He made his international debut on 28 October 1929 in a Friendly against Yugoslavia, and he only needed 2 minutes to leave his mark as he netted the opening goal in a 4-3 win.
-However, it took him 7 years to score another goal for his nation, but the wait was worth it as he scored not one, but four goals against Switzerland in a 1936–38 Central European Cup fixture.
+However, it took him 7 years to score another goal for his nation, but the wait was worth it as he scored not one, but four goals against Hungary in a 1936–38 Central European Cup fixture.
 His last international goal was a late winner against Austria in 24 October 1937.